page_title_detailed

 Biopsies

 A breast biopsy is a procedure that removes a small amount of tissue from the breast so that it can be studied in the lab.
 Depending on the situation, biopsies can be minimally invasive or more extensive.
 Some biopsies can be done with a needle in the doctor’s office.
-Other situations may require a surgeon making incisions (cuts) to remove the tissue in the operating room.
+Other situations may require a surgeon making a small incision (cut) to remove the tissue in the operating room.

-A biopsy is usually recommended if a mammogram or other tests, or both, show that breast cancer cells may be present.
-After a biopsy is performed and the tissue is examined, you’ll be given a pathology report that explains what was found.
+A biopsy is usually recommended if a mammogram or other tests suggest that breast cancer cells may be present.
+After a biopsy is performed and the tissue is examined, you will be given a pathology report that explains what was found.
 If cancer is found, the report includes information about the features of the cancer.
 This includes the cancer location, type, stage, hormone-receptor status, and other traits.

 While the results of a biopsy are more accurate than results from a mammogram, ultrasound, or other imaging tests, errors can still happen.
-Pathology errors are not well-tracked in the U.S., but different sources believe a very small percentage of U.S. breast cancer diagnoses could be incorrect.
+Different sources believe a very small percentage of U.S. breast cancer diagnoses could be incorrect.

 Visit biopsy and understanding your pathology report pages for more information.